 June Dairy Month is an annual celebration that began in 1937 and serves as a time to reflect on dairy foods and the industry that makes it possible.
 First created as a way to help distribute extra milk when cows started on pasture in the summer months, June Dairy Month’s rich history continues today, with communities, companies and people from all over the country recognizing it in a variety of ways.

-Together, milk, cheese and yogurt deliver nine essential nutrients in a variety of tasty, affordable and convenient options.
-Three of the nutrients dairy foods provide - calcium, potassium and vitamin D - have been coined as "nutrients of concern" by the 2010 Dietary Guidelines for Americans because the population falls short on their intake.
-It's because of dairy's contribution to the diet that the Guidelines recommend three servings of low-fat or fat-free dairy foods every day for people ages 9 and older.
+Together milk, cheese and yogurt deliver nine essential nutrients in a variety of tasty, affordable and convenient options.
+Three of the nutrients dairy foods provide — calcium, potassium and vitamin D — have been coined as “nutrients of concern” because the population falls short on their intake.
+It’s because of dairy’s contribution to the diet that the Guidelines recommend three servings of low-fat or fat-free dairy foods every day for people ages nine and older.

 Milk is a natural source of high-quality protein for healthy muscles and calcium for strong bones (8 grams protein and about 300 mg calcium per 8 ounces).
 Other dairy products, such as yogurt, cheese, pudding, ice milk and ice cream also provide a source of these and other important nutrients as well.

-Blend all ingredients in a blender until smooth.
-Serve immediately.
+Place all ingredients in a blender.
+Blend until smooth.
+Serve immediately or store in refrigerator.

 Cheryl Rude is a registered dietitian at Avera Marshall Regional Medical Center.